-We are submitting the Listing Proposal and the Special Unit Proposal to you as a result of a series of transactions in January 2004 in which La Grange Energy, L.P. acquired all of the interests of U.S. Propane, L.P., our general partner, and U.S. Propane, L.L.C. from their former owners (the "General Partner Transaction"), and contributed all of its midstream natural gas operations, as conducted through La Grange Energy's subsidiaries under the name Energy Transfer Company, to our partnership (the "Energy Transfer Transaction").
+We are submitting the Listing Proposal and the Special Unit Proposal to you as a result of a series of transactions in January 2004 in which La Grange Energy, L.P. acquired all of the interests of both U.S. Propane, L.P., our general partner, and U.S. Propane, L.L.C., the general partner of U.S. Propane, L.P., from their former owners (the "General Partner Transaction").
+In connection with the General Partner Transaction, La Grange Energy contributed all of its midstream natural gas operations, as conducted through its subsidiaries under the name Energy Transfer Company, to our partnership in exchange for cash and the issuance of 15,883,234 of our partnership units, consisting of 4,419,177 common units, 7,721,542 class D units and 3,742,515 special units.

-In connection with the Energy Transfer Transaction, La Grange Energy contributed all of its interests in its subsidiaries, including La Grange Acquisition, L.P., to our partnership in exchange for cash and the issuance of 15,883,234 of our partnership units, consisting of 4,419,177 common units, 7,721,542 class D units and 3,742,515 special units.
 We chose to issue some of the units as class D units because to issue more than 4,419,177 common units would have required a common unitholder vote under the rules of the New York Stock Exchange and delayed completion of the transactions with La Grange Energy to the possible detriment of our partnership.
-The time required to obtain a common unitholder vote before closing could have placed our acquisition of Energy Transfer Company's midstream operations at risk to competing bidders and would also have delayed our ability to increase the quarterly distribution.
-In addition, because the partnership wanted to obtain the benefits expected to be received upon completion of the Bossier Pipeline without incurring the burden of paying distributions on units issued in exchange for the Bossier Pipeline and the contracts relating to its operation until the Bossier Pipeline was able to contribute cash flow to the partnership, we issued special units which will not convert to common units and will not be eligible to receive quarterly distributions until the Bossier Pipeline becomes commercially operational.
+The time required to obtain a common unitholder vote before closing could have placed our acquisition of Energy Transfer Company's midstream operations at risk to competing bidders, increased the risk of a failed closing condition and would also have delayed our ability to increase the quarterly distribution.
+In addition, because the partnership wanted to obtain the benefits expected to be received upon completion of the Bossier Pipeline without the burden of paying distributions on units issued in exchange for the Bossier Pipeline until the Bossier Pipeline was able to contribute cash flow to the partnership, we issued special units which will not convert to common units until such conversion is approved by the common unitholders and the Bossier Pipeline becomes commercially operational.
+In any event, the special units will not be eligible to receive quarterly distributions until the Bossier Pipeline becomes commercially operational.
 The owners of La Grange Energy agreed to take class D units in lieu of common units and agreed to take special units for the Bossier Pipeline, provided we would ask our common unitholders to approve the conversion of those class D units and special units into common units at a later date.
 We are now asking you to approve this conversion.

-In addition, we are also asking you to approve the 2004 Unit Plan, which was previously approved and adopted by our Board of Directors, subject to unitholder approval.
+In addition, we are also asking you to approve the 2004 Unit Plan, which was previously approved and adopted by our board of directors, subject to unitholder approval.